KUTERRA Land-Based Closed Containment Salmon Farm

 Project Information: Josephine Mrozewski; KUTERRA Communications Director; 250-974-3599; firstname.lastname@example.org.

 - Click here for the latest Project photos (last images from April 22nd, 2014).

 - Click here for video updates on how the fish are doing.

 - Click here for the latest General Project Backgrounder (May 2014).

 - Click here for the latest media coverage on the Project.

 - Click here for updates dispelling the myths around closed containment Atlantic salmon farming.

 - Click here for a video explaining recirculating aquaculture system (RAS) land-based closed containment.

-very first premium fish (3 to 5 kg) will now be harvested in early April.
+very first premium fish (3 to 5 kg) were harvested on April 19th, 2014.
+These fish entered

 the quarantine unit on March 18th, 2013 as cohort #1 and will have